Skip Navigation LinksCTCBPeerReviewedPublications

 To evaluate the impact of local ordinances restricting the sale of flavored tobacco, this study surveyed California youth and young adults regarding policy support and perceived access to flavored tobacco.
 With some exceptions, these findings demonstrate that among vape users in policy jurisdictions and priority subgroups, there is a higher likelihood of reporting perceived difficulty to access flavored tobacco products.

-Implementation of a comprehensive flavoured tobacco product sales restriction and retail tobacco sales (2021)
+Implementation of a comprehensive flavored tobacco product sales restriction and retail tobacco sales (2021)

 Vaping identity in adolescent e-cigarette users: A comparison of norms, attitudes, and behaviors (2021)